Code-Institute-Submissions/The-Keys-at-Quinta/README.md

 information about the area, and has a promotional video set to the right.
 The video doesn't render on mobile as it looked cluttered.

-The second page has a background image of an arial shot of the area, and in keeping with the first page a text box to the left and this time google maps to the right with a marker to point out the area.
+The second page has a background image of an aerial shot of the area, and in keeping with the first page a text box to the left and this time google maps to the right with a marker to point out the area.
 Hovering over the marker reveals an instruction to zoom in and look at the